Current ratio: formula, examples and what it means

 Current ratio definition

-Current ratio is a financial metric that measures your business's ability to pay short-term debts with current assets.
+Current ratio measures your business's ability to pay short-term debts using current assets, noting that a generally acceptable current ratio is 2:1.
 This liquidity ratio shows whether you can cover bills and loan repayments due within the next year.
 You might also see it called the working capital ratio.

 Current ratio formula